dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 INFO  load [<plugin-name>] plugin backend
 ```

-**3. Use the backend of the plugin to download files**
+**3. Use the plugin to download files**

-After the plugin is successfully loaded, you can download the file via dfget:
+After the plugin is successfully loaded, you can use dfget to download the file:

 ```shell
 dfget <plugin-name>://<host>:<port>/<path> --output /tmp/file.txt